Azure/fleet/README.md

 kubectl config use-context kind-hub
 ```

-create a member cluster CR on the hub cluster which allows the member cluster created to join the fleet,
+create a member cluster CR on the hub cluster which allows the member cluster created on the setup step to join the fleet,

 ```
 apiVersion: cluster.kubernetes-fleet.io/v1beta1